47chapters/letsgo/docs/how-to/send-notifications-to-slack.md

 In the early stages of product development, and in the early stages of a startup life, it is often useful and exciting to be notified in real time about interesting events happening in the system.
 A customer just paid you a monthly subscription fee.
 A new customer signed up.
 A customer upgraded their plan from freemium to paid.
 A customer churned.
 One useful way of staying on top of such events is to send an automated notification to Slack.

-LetsGo worker boilerplate makes sending notifications to Slack easy.
+LetsGo boilerplate makes sending notifications to Slack easy.

 First, create a [Slack incoming webhook](https://api.slack.com/messaging/webhooks) that allows sending notifications to a specific channel in your Slack workspace.
 You will end up with an URL that looks similar to `https://hooks.slack.com/services/T05U3L3AHGV/B0....QNB/U0F....RrQ`.